singh-suneet/webshot/README.md

 ver 0.1
-you need to provide input separated with spaces currently you can only use https or port 443
+you need to provide input separated with spaces

+Currently you can only use https or port 443